DeveloperPaul123/genetic/README.md

 ## Features

 - Built entirely with C++20/23
-- Supply your own functions for:
+- Supply your own operations for:
   - Selection
   - Crossover
   - Mutation
   - Fitness
   - Termination

 ## Integration

 `dp::genetic` is a header only library.
 All the files needed are in `include/genetic`.

 ### CMake

 `genetic` defines two CMake targets:

-* `Genetic::Genetic`
+- `Genetic::Genetic`
-* `dp::genetic`
+- `dp::genetic`

 You can then use `find_package()`: